oschwengers/bakta/README.md

 ## Description

 **TL;DR**
-Bakta is a local tool dedicated to the rapid & comprehensive annotation of bacteria & plasmids.
-It provides **dbxref**-rich and **sORF**-including annotations as machine-readble (`JSON`) & bioinformatics standard output files for automatic downstream analysis.
+Bakta is an offline tool dedicated to the rapid & comprehensive annotation of bacteria & plasmids.
+It provides **dbxref**-rich and **sORF**-including annotations in machine-readble (`JSON`) & bioinformatics standard file formats for automatic downstream analysis.

 The annotation of microbial genomes is a diverse task comprising the structural & functional annotation of different feature types with distinct overlapping characteristics.
 Existing local annotation pipelines cover a broad range of microbial taxa, *e.g.* bacteria, aerchaea, viruses.
 To streamline and foster the expansion of supported feature types, Bakta is strictly dedicated to the annotation of bacteria and plasmids.
-To standardize the annotation of bacterial sequences, Bakta uses a comprehensive annotation database based on UniProt's UniRef protein clusters enriched by cross-references.
+To standardize the annotation of bacterial sequences, Bakta uses a comprehensive annotation database based on UniProt's UniRef protein clusters enriched by cross-references and specialized niche databases.

 Exact matches to known protein coding sequences (**CDS**), subsequently referred to as identical protein sequences (**IPS**) are identified via `MD5` digests and annotated with database cross-references (**dbxref**) to: